-Note: If you did not use the default locations when you installed the software, navigate to the directory where the software is installed and click Optimal Trace Enterprise.exe in the Optimal Trace Enterprise subfolder.
+Note: If you did not use the default locations when you installed the software, then navigate to the directory where the software is installed and click on the Optimal Trace Enterprise.exe icon in the Optimal Trace Enterprise subfolder.

-4 Optimal Trace Screen Layout
+5 Optimal Trace Screen Layout

-When you start Optimal TraceTM Enterprise, the screen shown in Figure 2 below appears.
-However, if this is your first time starting Optimal Trace Enterprise, you will be prompted for a license key.
-For licensing and upgrading instructions, see Section 20 Licensing and Upgrading Optimal TraceTM Enterprise.
+When you start Optimal TraceTM Enterprise, the screen shown in Figure 2 below will appear.
+However if this is your very first time to start Optimal TraceTM Enterprise you will be asked for your License Key; for licensing and upgrading instructions see Section 21 Licensing and Upgrading Optimal TraceTM Enterprise.

-Figure 2 - Initial Optimal Trace Enterprise screen
+Figure 2 - Initial Optimal TraceTM Enterprise screen

-When editing a project, a screen similar to the one shown in Figure 3 below appears.
-The following figure demonstrates general project components that exist in Optimal Trace.
+Later when you are editing your Project a screen similar to the screen shown in Figure 3 below will appear.
+This gives you a sense of the general project components that exist in Optimal Trace.

-Figure 3 - Optimal Trace Enterprise General Layout
+Figure 3 - Optimal TraceTM Enterprise General Layout

-Optimal Trace is comprised of the following sections:
+The screen above is comprised of the following sections:

-- Menu Bar contains menus, submenus, and options that can be used when running Optimal Trace Enterprise.
-Click the options and sub-options as required.
+- Menu Bar i.e. the Main menu, containing menus, submenus, and options that can be used when running Optimal TraceTM Enterprise.
+Simply click on the options and suboptions as required with your mouse pointer, or use the arrow keys followed by the Enter key.
 For many of the options in the submenus you will see icons, text, and shortcut keys.
-For example, to create a new requirement under Requirements in the Menu, you will see: - 。Icon 🛅 - Text New Requirement
+For example, for creation of a new Requirement under 'Requirements' in the Menu bar you will see:

+- o Icon 🛅

+- o Text New Requirement

-When the Requirements menu is extended, hold the <Alt> key down and press the <C> key.
-This functionality is available on other options, too.
+When the Requirements menu is extended, hold the Alt key down and press the 'C' key, and you will get the same result.
+This facility is available on other options too.

-- Shortcut key Ctrl+Shift+C See Appendix , for a list of Optimal Trace Enterprise shortcut key combinations. - Tool bar contains a list of frequently used items that can be used when running Optimal Trace Enterprise.
+• Shortcut key - Ctrl+Shift+C

+See Appendix , for a list of Optimal TraceTM Enterprise shortcut keys.

-- Tree View contains a list of currently opened projects or project templates and their respective contents.
-A project contained in the tree is comprised of actors, glossary entries, packages collections, and structured requirements.
-Each entry in the tree is referred to as a node.
-For detailed descriptions of each entity contained within an Optimal Trace project see section 6 Optimal Trace Projects. - Thumbnail View contains a miniature of the requirement map view or flow diagram view.
-These are described in more detail in Section 6.12 A Note on the Requirements Map and Flow Diagram View. - Query View contains the list of queries and offers an ability to perform simple searches.
-Additionally, provides the ability to create, edit, and run queries. - Traceability View contains the traceability Tree.
-This shows relationships between Optimal Trace projects and elements as well as flagging suspect links and relationships. - Details View contains details associated with the specific node selected in the tree view.
-For example, projects or requirements. - Right Pane View contains specific detail relevant to the node selected in the tree view.
-In instances where requirements or packages are selected, this area displays a map of related nodes (either the requirement map or flow diagram) and text associated with requirements.
+- Tool bar contains a list of frequently used items that can be used when running Optimal TraceTM Enterprise. - Tree View contains the list of currently opened Projects (or Project Templates) and their respective contents.
+A Project contained in the Tree is comprised of Actors, Glossary entries, collection of Packages and Structured Requirements.
+Each entry in the tree is referred to as a Node.
+For detailed descriptions of each entity contained within an Optimal Trace project see section 7 Optimal Trace Projects. - Thumbnail View contains a miniature of the 'Requirement Map View' or 'Flow Diagram View'.
+These are described in more detail in Section 7.12 A Note on the Requirements Map and Flow Diagram View. - Query View contains the list of queries and offers an ability to perform simple searches and create, edit & run queries. - Traceability View contains the traceability Tree.
+This shows relationships between Optimal Trace projects and elements as well as flagging suspect links and relationships. - Details View contains detail associated with the specific Node selected in the Tree View, e.g. Projects, Requirements. - Right Pane View contains specific detail relevant to the Node selected in the Tree View.
+In instances where Requirements or Packages are selected, this area displays a map of related Nodes (either the Requirement Map or Flow Diagram) and text associated with Requirements.